Deep infiltrating endometriosis.

 - Loss of body confidence and desire

 Both of you may experience feelings of guilt and sadness as well as feelings of loss associated with a lack of intimacy or closeness and affection.
 You may also feel hesitant and even tentative and may be reluctant to approach your partner for fear of causing pain but (as they say) there is a simple solution to this madness, it’s communication, so talk it out.

 Women may face a difficult choice between avoiding sex or enduring painful sex in order to experience intimacy with their partners.
 My wife talked to me about it, if you talk, you will resolve every issue.

 Our marriage is based on trust and open conversation.
 We can move mountains!
 So, before both of you get moody and begin thinking about it too much, just talk.

-When it comes to the male partners of the women who suffer from endometriosis, there is little support and information for them.
+When it comes to the male partners of women who suffer from endometriosis, there is little support and information for them.
 Partners are often marginalized, and it is unusual for them to be asked how living alongside someone with this condition impacts them.

-This is why I decided to write a book, to open the conversation, to show the perspective of those who support their partners in their struggles with endometriosis, so remember to check “Endo-Tool” today!
+This is why I decided to write a book to open the conversation, and to show the perspective of those who support their partners in their struggles with endometriosis and severe pelvic pain, so remember to check “Endo-Tool” today!

 For men, research suggests that they need to be strong, and try to remain calm and in control.
 Men always try to hide their emotions.
 I tried it too.
-It’s in our nature, our genes, our psyche.
+It’s in our nature, our genes, and our psyche.

 Long term, however, it can be unhealthy, these experiences can reinforce ideas about masculinity, although for me it comes naturally, I’m an optimist, very confident but caring.

 But I have feelings too.
 Endometriosis may cause feelings of frustration; some partners take on an assertive role in trying to advance the treatment.